Redditor's Family Accuses Her Of Disrespecting Her Late Dog's Memory By Picking A New Dog Over His Littermate

 "It's heartbreaking to lose a part of the family."

 It’s important to acknowledge that the timing of adopting a new pet is a personal decision that varies among individuals.
-Research suggests that there’s no universally ‘right’ time to bring a new pet into the home; instead, it should be based on the emotional readiness of each family member.
-According to experts, the grieving process is non-linear, and it's essential to check in with one another to gauge feelings and readiness.
+Research suggests that there’s no universally 'right' time to bring a new pet into the home; instead, it should be based on the emotional readiness of each family member.
+The grieving process is non-linear, and it's essential to check in with one another to gauge feelings and readiness.

 Families might benefit from seeking the guidance of a licensed therapist who specializes in grief counseling, as a professional can help facilitate these discussions and provide support tailored to their specific dynamics.
 This approach can ensure that the decision to adopt aligns with the emotional needs of all family members.